MouseLand/suite2p/docs/inputs.rst

 * Preferences > Save Multipage TIFFs
 * Preferences > Automatically Convert Raw Files > After Acquisition

 This will cause the GUI to be unresponsive for some time after each acquisition.
-Please keep in mind that this only works when you're working with files from a single channel recording.
+This should work for both single-channel and 2-channel recordings.

 Mesoscope tiffs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^